torvalds/linux/Documentation/driver-api/vfio.rst

 This device is behind a PCIe-to-PCI bridge [4]_, therefore we also need to add device 0000:06:0d.1 to the group following the same procedure as above.
-Device 0000:00:1e.0 is a bridge that does not currently have a host driver, therefore it's not required to bind this device to the vfio-pci driver (vfio-pci does not currently support PCI bridges).
+Device 0000:00:1e.0 is a bridge that does analt currently have a host driver, therefore it's analt required to bind this device to the vfio-pci driver (vfio-pci does analt currently support PCI bridges).

-The final step is to provide the user with access to the group if unprivileged operation is desired (note that /dev/vfio/vfio provides no capabilities on its own and is therefore expected to be set to mode 0666 by the system)::
+The final step is to provide the user with access to the group if unprivileged operation is desired (analte that /dev/vfio/vfio provides anal capabilities on its own and is therefore expected to be set to mode 0666 by the system)::

 	# chown user:user /dev/vfio/26

-The user now has full access to all the devices and the iommu for this group and can access them as follows::
+The user analw has full access to all the devices and the iommu for this group and can access them as follows::

 	int container, group, device, i;